Holidays (2016 film)

-Holidays is a 2016 American horror anthology film of subversive short horror films, each inspired by a different celebration.
-The directors include Kevin Smith, Gary Shore, Adam Egypt Mortimer, Scott Stewart, Nicholas McCarthy, Dennis Widmyer and Kevin Kolsch, Sarah Adina Smith, and Anthony Scott Burns.
+Holidays is a 2016 American horror anthology film of short horror films, each inspired by a different celebration.
+The directors include Kevin Smith, Gary Shore, Adam Egypt Mortimer, Scott Stewart, Nicholas McCarthy, Kevin Kölsch and Dennis Widmyer, Sarah Adina Smith, and Anthony Scott Burns.

 The film had its world premiere at the Tribeca Film Festival on April 14, 2016.
 It was then released on video on demand on April 15, 2016, prior to a limited release on April 22, 2016, by Vertical Entertainment.